herbertgoto/aws-elasticache-graviton/README.md

 # How to install

-1. Deploy a Cloud9 environment and clone this repo `git clone https://github.com/herbertgoto/aws-elasticache-graviton.git`
+1. Deploy a AWS Cloud9 environment and clone this repo `git clone https://github.com/herbertgoto/aws-elasticache-graviton.git`
 2. Execute `export BUCKET_NAME=[Bucket Name]` where [Bucket Name] is the bucket that will host the lambda code.
+Make sure bucket is in the same region as the whole solution.
 3. Execute `chmod 700 aws-elasticache-graviton/setup.sh` and execute `aws-elasticache-graviton/setup.sh`.
 This setup bash will:
     1. Create and publish a Lambda layer for Pandas
     2. Package and upload Lambda code to S3